theOtherLuke/functions/functions/README.md

 `menuitem` prints a menu item to the screen along with a selection index, character, or word.

-`query` basically an easily formatable read for user input.
+`query` basically an easily formatted read for user input.

 `query-reset` resets the cursor position after a `query`.